Mopinion-com/mopinion-sdk-ios-swiftpm/README.md

 - [Using callback mode](#callback-mode)
 - [Edit triggers](#edit-triggers)

-## Release notes for version 1.0.0-beta-21
+## Release notes for version 1.0.0-beta-22

-### Changes in 1.0.0-beta-21
+### Changes in 1.0.0-beta-22
-- Disabled hiding the page navigation buttons until a future version implements the automatic navigation to next page.
-This to prevent issue MOP-3645 where users couldn't not navigate to next page.
+- Appearance: MOP-3711 replaced back arrow by closing cross.
+- MOP-3645 Automatic navigation between pages and hiding on page navigation buttons.
+- Partly implemented MOP-3689 hiding of submit button, but not yet the actual auto-submit as it shows issues.

 ### Changes in 1.0.0
 - New native implementation that doesn't require react-native.